steadybit/discovery-kit/docs/discovery-api.md

 - In the discovery registration phase, Steadybit learns about the supported discoveries and its targets.
 Once this phase is completed, discoveries will be scheduled within the agent.
-- The discovery will be called by the agents scheduler in the execution phase.
+- The discovery will be called by the agent's scheduler in the execution phase.

-The following section explain the various API endpoints, their responsibilities and structures in more detail.
+The following sections explain the various API endpoints, their responsibilities and structures in more detail.

 ## Index Response